engrit-illinois/Test-AdDnsOverTime/README.md

 An array of strings representing the AD computer names to monitor.
 Note: the header of the console output won't align with the columns if the computer names are >15 characters.

-### -IpRange1 [string]
+### -IpRanges [string]
-Required string.
+Optional string.
-A wildcard query that should match the string representation of the first IP range you wish to monitor/color code, in zero-padded format.
+A specially formatted string representing one or more IP ranges and their properties.
+Each given IP range has the following properties:
+- A wildcard query string against which each IP will be matched.
+If an IP matches this query, it will be color coded in the output based on the following 2 properties.
-E.g. `010.000.000.*`, or `010.000.*`, etc.
+  - The query string should use a zero-padded format, e.g. `010.000.000.*`, or `010.000.*`, etc.

-### -IpRange2 [string]
-Required string.
-A wildcard query that should match the string representation of the second IP range you wish to monitor/color code, in zero-padded format.
-E.g. `172.016.000.*`, or `172.016.*`, etc.
+- A foreground color.
+- A background color.
+The properties for each IP range are accepted in colon-delimited format.
+If either color is omitted, the corresponding colon should still be supplied.
+The ranges are accepted in semicolon-delimited format.
+For example, the following value of `-IpRanges` will result in all IPs matching `10.0.0.*` having a green foreground, and all IPs matching `172.16.0.*` having a yellow background: `-IpRanges "010.000.000.*:green:;172.016.000.*::yellow"`.
+Acceptable color names or integer values are defined here: https://learn.microsoft.com/en-us/dotnet/api/system.consolecolor?view=net-9.0.

-### -Loops [int]
+### -TestCount [int]
 Optional integer.
 The number of pings to perform on each computer in total.
 Default is `1440` (i.e. the number of minutes in a day).